jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/DNSFilter-Annual-Security-Report-2024.md

 This should probably count as a wash—it wasn’t really wrong, but it was right for some of the wrong reasons.
-Some of the biggest news stories (outside of the clamor for all things Generative AI), were centered around low\-tech attacks, and probably most notable among them being social engineering.
+Some of the biggest news stories (outside of the clamor for all things Generative AI), were centered around low-tech attacks, and probably most notable among them being social engineering.
 Ransomware and phishing still stood strong in the world of cyber threats, and plenty of new vulnerabilities were discovered and reported, but it seemed like every time a story started to get really scary, it was a case of more of the same.
 Social engineering, password reuse, unsecured databases—rinse and repeat.

+0 5
 D N S F I L T E R  A N N U A L  S E C U R I T Y  R E P O R T

-0 4

-JUST ANOTHER LINK IN THE CHAIN

-Cascading attacks are where it’s at.
-If an attacker can compromise a supply chain provider, a Managed Service Provider (MSP), cloud provider, or other consolidated platform aggregator then it’s like hitting the lottery. …Supply chain businesses will continue to have a huge target on their backs, and the smallest gap in the armor will trigger a frenzy.
-More of these attacks are almost sure to occur.

-MSP\-focused attacks are definitely a regular occurrence, but they didn’t evolve into a major watershed for the war against cyber attacks.
+MSP-focused attacks are definitely a regular occurrence, but they didn’t evolve into a major watershed for the war against cyber attacks.
 Instead, they just seemed to rise in prominence just far enough to blend in with the greater cyber threat landscape as another aspect of the attack surface.
 Likewise, software supply chains, and specifically software libraries, similarly failed to achieve notoriety largely simply because they just get lost in